 - Employer-sponsored basic training – Employers can invest time and money into obtaining basic literacy training for their employees.
 Training will help close the gaps that are created due to a lack of trained personnel.
 It will also help create competitive individuals who will then have literacy skills they can take with them anywhere.

 - Support within schools – Recognizing the signs of illiteracy early on while individuals are still young is probably the best way to combat low literacy rates.
 While still in school, children can obtain the help they need to improve reading skills and higher-order thinking skills, thus producing literate adults.

 - Outreach programs – Sadly, those who need help the most are receiving the least help.
 Those are also the communities who know the least about this need.To help, public and private outreach organizations must reach into those poorer, illiterate communities themselves and connect individuals with the support systems they require.

 It is clear that low literacy rates don’t just affect the illiterate; they affect the entire nation.
 From higher instances of crime to increased poverty, low literacy rates create a sort of domino effect where each person affects another.
-There are things we can do to combat this, and ultimately the solution starts at home.
+There are things we can do to combat this with quality online literacy programs, but ultimately the solution starts at home.